eead-csic-compbio/scripting_linux_shell/session1.md

     /home/osboxes

-Firstly, you are getting an output from the command, which is printed on your terminal.
-This means that besides listening to your input (your keyboard), the terminal is also able to output text which you can read on the screen.
+Firstly, you are getting an output from the command, and such output is printed on your terminal.
+This means that ,besides listening to your keyboard, the terminal is also able to output text for you to read on the screen.

-The `pwd` name is an abbreviation for *print working directory*.
-Most commands use abbreviations, so that you don't need to write so much.
+The name of the command, `pwd`, is an abbreviation for *print working directory*.
+Most commands names are abbreviations, so that you don't need to write so much.
 However, this makes them not so easy to remember at first.
 Don't worry.
 You will need to use the command several times, and in several sessions, until you remember them.
 As said before, for every command there are different options, parameters and arguments to modify the way it works.
-For example, many command accept the "--help" option, to provide information about how to run the command:
+For example, many commands accept the `--help` option, which is used to ask for information about how to run the command:

     pwd --help

-You should get a list of options for the command.
+You should get a list of options for the command, like:

+'''
+pwd: pwd [-LP]
+    Print the name of the current working directory.

+    Options:
+      -L        print the value of $PWD if it names the current working directory
+      -P        print the physical directory, without any symbolic links

+    By default, `pwd' behaves as if `-L' were specified.

+    Exit Status:
+    Returns 0 unless an invalid option is given or the current directory cannot be read.
+'''

 Many commands accept different help options, which allow you to see more usage info.
-The most common ones are --help and -h.
+The most common ones are `--help` and `-h`.
 However, usually you can get a more comprehensive explanation of the command and how it works checking its manual.
-You can do this with the `man` command, using the command for which you need help as argument:
+You can do this running `man`, using as an argument the command for which you want further information:

     man pwd

-You will open the manual of the `pwd` command.
+This will open the manual of the `pwd` command.
+You can navigate up and down the manual with the arrow keys.
 Once you are done, you can press the `q` key to exit.

-Let's check the current directory again:
+Let's check the current directory again, to explain the structure of a linux path:

     pwd